 - 2.1 The Council has a successful record in identifying and delivering efficiencies.
-In the previous eleven financial years in which local authorities have formally reported upon efficiency savings (2006/07 - 2016/17), Perth & Kinross Council has consistently exceeded the national target which has allowed efficiency savings to be re-invested in supporting service delivery. - 2.2 The identification and delivery of efficiency savings is undertaken within the context of a robust policy framework and resource management strategy.
-The Councils five strategic objectives are set out in the Corporate Plan 2018-2022 which was approved by Council on 7 March 2018 (Report No. 18/68 refers) and the Community Plan (Local Outcomes Improvement Plan) 2017-27 approved by Council on 4 October 2017 (Report No. 17/322 refers). - 2.3 The delivery of the Community Plan is supported internally through the Council's Corporate Plan and individual Service Business Management and Improvement Plans. - 2.4 The Council's Updated Medium Term Financial Plan 2018-2023 was approved by Council on 4 October 2017 (Report No. 17/317 refers).
-The Council also has approved Revenue Budgets in place for 2018/19 (final) and 2019/20 and 2020/21 (provisional) which were considered by Council on 22 February 2018 (Report No. 18/47 refers). - 2.5 In addition Asset Management Plans for individual key asset categories such as Roads Infrastructure (Report No. 15/254 refers), Fleet & Mechanical Equipment (Report No. 15/255 refers) and Greenspace (Report No. 17/392 refers) further support the Council's approach to resource planning. - 2.6 The report to the Strategic Policy and Resources Committee on 17 June 2015, 'Building Ambition A Blueprint for a 21st Century Council' (Report No. 15/258) and subsequent update on 7 February 2018 (Report No. 18/45 refers) highlighted the increasingly complex environment in which the Council operates, and described the challenging internal and external context that will impact on the organisation over the next ten years.
-The main themes are: - Increasing complexity in the delivery of public services, and working with our communities
+In the previous twelve financial years in which local authorities have formally reported upon efficiency savings (2006/07 - 2017/18), Perth & Kinross Council has consistently exceeded the national target which has allowed efficiency savings to be re-invested in supporting service delivery. - 2.2 The identification and delivery of efficiency savings is undertaken within the context of a robust policy framework and resource management strategy.
+The Councils five strategic objectives are set out in the Corporate Plan 2018-2022 which was approved by Council on 7 March 2018 (Report No. 18/68 refers) and the Community Plan (Local Outcomes Improvement Plan) 2017-27 approved by Council on 4 October 2017 (Report No. 17/322 refers). - 2.3 The delivery of the Community Plan is supported internally through the Council's Corporate Plan and individual Service Business Management and Improvement Plans. - 2.4 The Council's Updated Medium-Term Financial Plan 2019-2024 was approved by Council on 3 October 2018 (Report No. 18/326 refers).
+The Council also has approved Revenue Budgets in place for 2019/20 (final) and 2020/21 & 2021/22 (provisional) which were considered by Council on 20 February 2019 (Report No. 19/46 refers). - 2.5 In addition, Asset Management Plans for individual key asset categories such as Roads Infrastructure (Report No. 15/254 refers), Fleet & Mechanical Equipment (Report No. 15/255 refers) and Greenspace (Report No. 17/392 refers) further support the Council's approach to resource planning. - 2.6 The Council continues to strengthen its internal arrangements for identifying and delivering efficiency savings in anticipation of significant further reductions in public sector funding and increased demand for Council services.

-- Reduced public sector spending - Increasing demand for services - Greater focus on tackling inequality - Importance of sound governance through periods of change and transformation - Opportunities through technological advancements - The need to secure continuity of vital public services in challenging times - Taking advantage of collaboration opportunities as they arise - 2.7 The Council continues to strengthen its internal arrangements for identifying and delivering efficiency savings in anticipation of significant further reductions in public sector funding and increased demand for Council services.
 A key element of this approach has been the further development of the strategy for reshaping our workforce in a positive and proactive way in the future, through the development of a range of workforce management measures.
-These measures include revised arrangements for vacancy management; managing short-term resourcing requirements and enhancing capacity and improving performance. - 2.8 The Workforce Plan for Perth & Kinross Council 2018-2021 was approved by the Council on 7 March 2018 (Report No. 18/69 refers).
+These measures include revised arrangements for vacancy management; managing short-term resourcing requirements and enhancing capacity and improving performance.

+2.7 The Workforce Plan for Perth & Kinross Council 2018-2021 was approved by the Council on 7 March 2018 (Report No. 18/69 refers).
 This plan identifies key workforce planning challenges facing the Council over the next three years, with reference to particular occupational groups.
 It also provides an overview of the wider influences at a regional and national level.
-Priorities and measurable outcomes have been developed under a number of themes which reinforce the Council's commitment to its people and underpin its approach to workforce planning in respect of continued public service reform, the Council's transformation agenda and modernisation of working practices.
+Priorities and measurable outcomes have been developed under several themes which reinforce the Council's commitment to its people and underpin its approach to workforce planning in respect of continued public service reform, the Council's transformation agenda and modernisation of working practices.
 The Council's workforce management measures are also kept under review by the Executive Officer Team through regular monitoring of workforce governance.

-3. EFFICIENCY GAINS IN 2017/18
+3. EFFICIENCY GAINS IN 2018/19

-3.1 Between Corporate and Service Revenue Budgets, the Council has delivered cash releasing efficiency savings totalling £12.074m in 2017/18 which are summarised in the table below.
-Of this amount £8.879m was recurring and £3.195m was non-recurring.
-This represents approximately 3.6% of the Council's Net Revenue Budget for 2017/18 approved by the Strategic Policy and Resources Committee on 18 April 2018 (Report No. 18/133 refers).
+3.1 Between Corporate and Service Revenue Budgets, the Council has delivered cash releasing efficiency savings totalling £9.113m in 2018/19 which are summarised in the table below.
+This represents approximately 2.6% of the Council's Net Revenue Budget for 2018/19 approved by the Strategic Policy and Resources Committee on 17 April 2019 (Report No. 19/110 refers).
+This is below the national target of 3% and is an indication of the growing challenge of identifying further efficiency savings.

 Cash Releasing Savings £'000

-Service Revenue Budgets 9,474
+Service Revenue Budgets 6,138

-Corporate Revenue Budgets 2,600
+Corporate Revenue Budgets 2,975

-TOTAL 12,074
+TOTAL 9,113